weili6/neu-csye6225-4/README.md

 * Upload user image to S3 and display the image on candidate profile page
 * Add email pattern control
 * Add empty entry alert
+* Added loggers using log4j which creates external file for logger.